-To create and publish this type of information, however, is really time-consuming.
-You have to filter through, research, and organize a ton of information, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then continually ensure that this information is kept up-to-date.
-As you can imagine, this is not only a lot of work but most of the information you are dealing with is well beyond your control.
+To create and publish this type of information, however, requires an enormous amount of work and expertise.
+You have to filter through, gather, and organize a ton of data, check your sources for accuracy, write and edit content (or hire someone to do this for you), and then ensure that this information is continually kept up-to-date.
+As you can imagine, this not only involves a huge amount of work but most of the information you are dealing with is well beyond your control.

-Fortunately, there is a much simpler way to regularly provide your site readers with great information.
+Fortunately, there is an easier way to provide your readers with up-to-date information.

 It’s called RSS …

-(RSS - The simplest way to provide your readers with great information)
+(RSS is one of the easiest ways to provide your readers with great information)

 The Ultimate Guide To WordPress RSS

-- RSS is short for RDF Site Summary, or, as is more commonly referred, Really Simple Syndication.
-It it is also called a “feed” or “news feed”.
+- RSS, which, according to some definitions is short for Rich Site Summary, is more commonly known as Really Simple Syndication.
+It is also often called a “feed” or “web feed”.

-- Feeds are also used to publish information that is frequently updated, such as blog entries, news, audio lists, etc., to which other users can choose to subscribe.
+- RSS feeds are also used to publish information that is frequently updated, such as blog entries, news headlines, audios, etc., which any user can then subscribe to.

-- RSS feed content can be viewed with a software program called a feed reader, or feed aggregator.
-Aggregators can be used to find content on all different kinds of topics and distribute this content to many online properties.
+- RSS feeds can be viewed using a program called a feed reader, or feed aggregator.
+Feedreaders can be used to access content on all different kinds of topics and distribute this content (and any updates made to this content) to other sites.

-- There are different kinds of feeds, read by different feedreaders.
-Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF feeds.
-All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different machines and programs.
+- Feeds can be made available in different formats and read by different feed aggregators.
+Some of these include RSS feeds, Atom Publishing Protocol) feeds and RDF (RDF = Resource Description Framework) feeds.
+All of these formats, however, use a standard XML file format to ensure that feeds are compatible with different devices, readers, and programs.

-- Many sites and software applications also allow you to combine several RSS feeds to aggregate news and updates sourced from various sites.
+- Many sites and software tools also allow you to combine multiple RSS feeds to receive news and updates sourced from many sites.

 RSS (Really Simple Syndication) Feeds

-Content syndication is a very powerful (and legitimate) method used for sharing web content.
-RSS Feeds provide online users with a simple way to stay up-to-date with the latest information published on different sites.
+Content syndication is a powerful and legitimate method used for sharing web content.
+Feeds provide a simple and easy way for online users to stay up-to-date with the latest information published on websites they are interested in.

-Syndication allows most news reporting agencies to deliver readers the most recent stories and newsworthy content from all around the planet without actually having to hire and send additional reporters and writers to every place around the world …
+Content syndication allows online newspapers and popular media publications to deliver readers stories and news from all around the globe without having to hire and send more reporters everywhere around the world …

-(Media publications rely heavily on content syndication to publish newsworthy stories from news sources all around the planet.)
+(News reporting agencies rely on content syndication to publish newsworthy items from news sources around the world.)

-Syndication is a legitimate method of sharing newsworthy content with other sites. online media publications syndicate newsworthy content using feeds …
+Syndication is used to share newsworthy content legitimately. online media publications syndicate their news stories using feeds …

-Most sites actually would like you to syndicate their information.
-Syndicating content not only allows information of great value to be shared, but it can also drive visitors back to the original site that created and published the content being syndicated.
-This can be an effective way to generate web traffic.
+Most websites actually want you to syndicate their information.
+Content syndication not only allows information to be shared, but it can also drive visitors back to the original site responsible for publishing the content being syndicated.
+This provides websites with new opportunities to generate significant web visitors.

-Many digital content publishers and major sites have a feed section (look for links in their navigation section that say “RSS” or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “international herald tribune rss”, “sydney morning herald rss”, etc.) …
+Most online newspapers and major content sites have a feed section (look for links that say ”RSS”, “Syndication”, or “Newsfeeds” in them, or just search for “name of site/keyword + rss” – e.g. “nytimes rss”, “courier mail rss”, “sydney morning herald rss”, etc.) …

-(Many news reporting agencies and major content sites include an RSS feed section.
-Image Source: SMH )
+(Most news reporting agencies and major online media publications contain a feed section.
+Image Source: smh.com.au )

 Clicking on a site’s RSS feeds link will bring up a directory of RSS feeds for different content sections of the site …

-gives you access to information about different sections of the website (e.g. technology news, sports news, editorials, etc.)
+Each of these feed items allows readers to access content about different areas of the site (e.g. technology news, travel news, editorials, etc.)

-Feed sections can also include subcategory feeds …
+Feed sections can also contain feed subdirectories …

-Note: A feed is just a URL.
-All you need to do to use RSS feeds is to copy the URLs and paste these into a program that can translate the feed into something readable.
+Note: An RSS feed is only a URL.
+To use feeds, all you have to do is to copy the URLs and paste these into a program that can process the feed into something readable.
 We’ll cover this further below.

-Adding someone else’s content to your site has some obvious benefits.
-It not only gives additional exposure online to someone else’s site, it also adds value to your site without you having to create that content …
+Syndicating content from someone else’s website on your website has some obvious benefits.
+It not only gives someone else’s site additional exposure online, it also helps your site by freeing you up from having to create the content …

-While adding a feed from another site is a great way to add content to your site without having to create it, it’s worth keeping in mind that you also want other sites to use your content.
+While adding an RSS feed from another site is a great way to add content to your site without having to create it, it’s a great idea to try and get other websites to syndicate YOUR content.

-When other websites syndicate your feed, you have the opportunity to gain more exposure online and drive new visitors …
+When other websites syndicate content using your RSS feed, you have the opportunity to get more exposure online and drive new visitors …

-By default, WordPress automatically publishes a feed of all your posts, allowing others to syndicate your content on their websites and blogs.
+WordPress automatically publishes a feed of your latest posts, allowing other online users to syndicate your content on their websites and blogs.

-Depending on your WP theme, there are a number of ways to get your RSS feed:
+Depending on the WordPress theme you have installed, there are a number of ways to access your WordPress RSS feed:

-(Your feed will show the number of items you have specified in your WP Reading Settings section)
+(The feed will show as many recent items you have specified in the WP Reading Settings section)

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in the WP Reading Settings section that affects your RSS feed is whether to display each article as full text, or as a summary …
+Another setting in the WP Reading Settings section that affects your feeds is whether to display posts as full text, or as a summary …

 Post Excerpts can also affect how the content in your feed appears …

-(Post excerpts can affect how content in feeds display)
+(Post excerpts can affect how a feed displays)

-We have written a detailed tutorial on Post excerpts here:
+We have created a detailed tutorial about using WordPress Post excerpts here:

 View The Content Of Your RSS Feeds

-As mentioned earlier, all that’s required to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into a feedreader, i.e. an application that can translate feeds into readable content.
+As mentioned previously, to view a feed’s content, you need to copy the feed’s URL and paste it into a feedreader, i.e. an application that translates feeds into readable content for humans.

-First, find a website or blog and look for an RSS feed button …
+First, find a website or blog and look for an RSS feed button using any of the methods described earlier …

 Next, copy the feed URL to your clipboard …

-If you want, you can check what the feed contains by pasting the feed URL into an online feedreader …
+If you want, you can check what the RSS feed contains by pasting the feed URL into a feedreader …

-(Paste your URL of your feed into a feedreader to view the content.
-Image Source: Feedreader)
+(Paste your feed URL into a feedreader to view the feed content.
+Image Source: http://feedreader.com/online)

-Like feed readers, WordPress also has the ability to process RSS feeds.
+Like feed readers, WordPress has the ability to process XML/RSS feeds.

-How To Add Feeds To Your WP Site
+How To Add RSS Feeds To Your Site

-In the example below, we’ll add content from another website’s RSS feeds to your site.
+In the example below, we’ll add RSS content from another website to your WordPress site.

-As mentioned earlier, no matter what industry your business is a part of, you could add to your site the latest news and updates from an industry-related government department or authoritative site in your industry simply by adding their feed.
-You can easily display a range of information on your WordPress site like news, social media updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry your business is in, you can add to your site the latest content from an industry-related government department or authoritative site in your industry by simply importing content from their feed.
+You can easily display a range of information on your WordPress site such as news, social media comments, or content from thousands of sites using the WordPress RSS widget.

-copy the RSS feed from a website or blog containing content that you would like to display on your sidebar …
+copy the RSS feed from a website containing content that you would like to display on your site to your clipboard …

-Load your site in your web browser.
-The content from the RSS feed will now display on your sidebar …
+Load your website in your browser.
+The content from the RSS feed can now be seen in the sidebar (or wherever the RSS widget has been added) …

 Add Your WordPress RSS Feed To Search Consoles